ZER-0-NE/Reinforcement-Learning_problems/README.md

 **Hence, we need an algorithm which learns long term expected rewards.**

 The **Q-Learning algorithm**, in its simplest implementation, is a table of values for every state(row) and action(column) in an environment.
 Within each cell of the table, we learn how good it is for an agent to take a given action within a given state.
+In FrozenLake environment, we have 16 possible states(one for each block), and 4 possible actions(the four directions of movement), giving us a 16x4 table of values.

+We start by initializing the table uniformly with all zeros, and then as we observe the rewards we obtain for various actions, we update the table accordingly.
+We make updates to our Q-table using the **Bellman equation**, which states that **the expected long-term reward for a given action is equal to the immediate reward from the current action combined with the expected reward from the best future action taken at the following state**.

 ![FrozenLake](/assets/frozenlake.png)